okarras/EmpiRE-Analysis/README.md

 Using the ORKG, the extracted data is not encapsulated in a file as usual, which is, at best, published on a data repository, but in a openly available knowledge graph, which, to put it simply, is nothing more than a graph-based database.
 Overall, the ORKG offers an ready-to-use and sustainably governed infrastructure that implements best practices, such as FAIR principles and versioning, with services to support researchers in organizing (acquiring, curating, publishing, and processing) FAIR scientific data.
 As a result, the FAIR scientific data is openly available in the long term and can be understood, processed, and used by humans and machines.
 Thus, the research community can constantly maintain, (re-)use, update, and expand KG-EmpiRE, that we have built, published, and analyzed, in a long-term and collaborative manner.
 For example, in case of errors in data extraction, anyone, and in the best case the authors themselves, can update the data.
 It is also possible to expand KG-EmpiRE by curating more papers using or even expanding the [ORKG template](https://orkg.org/template/R186491) to extract more data in a structured, consistent, and comparable way.
 In all these cases, anyone can (re-)use this project to reproduce this constantly updated data analysis and its results.
 Using the ORKG to organize scientific data helps to address two of the key challenges of literature reviews: **Lack of collaboration among researchers** and **updating literature reviews**.
 For this reason, we conclude that using the ORKG represents a step in the right direction towards sustainable literature reviews to ensure the quality, reliability, and timeliness of research findings for a successful long-term collaboration of researchers.

 For our future work, we have a plan with short-, mid-, and long-term actions.
 As short-term actions, we expand KG-EmpiRE by describing more papers of the [IEEE International Conference on Requirement Engineering](https://requirements-engineering.org/) with our [ORKG template](https://orkg.org/template/R186491).
 Our goal over the coming months is to cover the entire research track of the [IEEE International Conference on Requirement Engineering](https://requirements-engineering.org/) from 1993 - 2023 to get a comprehensive overview of the state and evolution of empirical research in RE at this conference.
-We also establish a more general [ORKG observatory](https://orkg.org/observatory/Empirical_Software_Engineering) as a central access point to all curated papers.
+We also establish a more general [ORKG observatory](https://orkg.org/observatory/Empirical_Software_Engineering) on empirical research in software engineering as a central access point to all curated papers.
 The observatory is an open group that anyone can join to contribute to the topic.
 As mid-term actions, we write and publish an [ORKG review](https://orkg.org/about/16/Reviews) about the state and evolution of empirical research in RE, based on the complete collection of all papers from the research track of the [IEEE International Conference on Requirement Engineering](https://requirements-engineering.org/) from 1993 - 2022.
 An [ORKG review](https://orkg.org/about/16/Reviews) is a special kind of literature review article that the research community can constantly maintain when underlying content in the ORKG changes due to updates or expansions.
 Besides the [ORKG review](https://orkg.org/about/16/Reviews), we expand KG-EmpiRE by including more papers from other important venues, such as the journal [Requirements Engineering](https://link.springer.com/journal/766/volumes-and-issues) or the [International Working Conference on Requirement Engineering: Foundation for Software Quality](https://link.springer.com/conference/refsq), to gain a more comprehensive overview of the state and evolution of empirical research in RE.
 As long-term action, we extend the [ORKG template](https://orkg.org/template/R186491) to organize more extensive scientific data about empirical resarch in a structured, consistent, and comparable manner and thus to address the 61 still open [competency questions](Supplementary%20materials/Detailed%20list%20of%20all%2077%20competency%20questions.xlsx).
 With this plan, we work towards maintaining, updating, and expanding KG-EmpiRE togehter with the research community by *dividing* the efforts to *conquer* the EmpiRE.
 </details>

 <p align="right">(<a href="#top">back to top</a>)</p>